thiagodebona/RamsoftDotNetInterview/Readme.md

 |/Board/DeleteColumn|DELETE|true|true| true|
 |/Board/CreateColumn|GET|true|true| true|

+> Tasks inside of a delete column are moved the list of archived tasks

 ![image info](./assets/1a.PNG)
 > **/Users/Create** -> Do not create **admin** profiles
 > It just creates the **Develop** or **Tester** profiles